april19ai/psymol/README.md

     This step added the column `shulgin` with a value of `T` if the source was TiHAL, `P` for PiHKAL, and blank otherwise.

-9. The script `can.ipynb` replaced SMILES strings with a canonical form so we can deduplicate the this.
-The form of this converstion is:
+9. The script `can.ipynb` replaced SMILES strings with a canonical form so we can deduplicate the list.
+The form of this conversion is:

     ```
     Chem.MolToSmiles(Chem.MolFromSmiles(smi),True)